networknt/light-4j/docs/content/other/config.md

 folder.
 For unit test and end-to-end test, you can create another copy of yml config file under test/resources/config folder.
-If you need to test the different behaviours under different configuration, you need to manually manipuate config file in classpath in your test case in order to simulate different configurations.
+If you need to test the different behaviours under different configuration, you need to manually manipulate config file in classpath in your test case in order to simulate different configurations.

 For official deploy environment, externalized config in light-4j-config-dir